 So, knowing this, where does this leave the NES’s graphics?
 An NES sprite consists of four colors, three visible and one transparent.
 That makes NES sprites 2-bit sprites.
 Don’t look at me like that, it’s the truth!

 Now I’m sure some of you are thinking, “well, just because the sprites are only 2-bit doesn’t mean NES graphics aren’t 8-bit.
 The NES could produce way more than four colors at a time!”
 Okay, while we’re stretching terms a bit (or more accurately, crumpling them up and chucking them into the fireplace), I’ll be generous.
 The NES used the YpbPr palette, which consisted of 64 colors.
 So if we were to hypothetically classify the NES’s graphics in regards to the total number of colors available, that would mean the NES has 6-bit graphics.
-To add insult to injury, only 54 of the bits are useful, as many of them are identical shades of black.
+To add insult to injury, only 54 of the colors are useful, as many of them are identical shades of black.
 That said, the NES did include an additional three tinting bits (one for each primary color).
 While this increases the theoretical number of colors to 432, the tint is applied globally, meaning all sprites and tiles on screen were tinted at the same time.
 So, in actuality, it really just had 8 sets of 54 colors.
 What are we at now, 9-bits?

 What Does 8-Bit Really Mean Then?